 Purpose of this Document

-This document has been prepared in accordance with the following
+This document has been prepared in accordance with the following:

 SEC Appendix AB ‘Service Request Processing Document’ Section 17.10 where the Alert Management Mechanism implemented by the DCC has its mechanism parameters and exempted Alert Codes clearly defined.

+SEC Section H3.29 where the Service Request Management Mechanism implemented by the DCC has its allocation formula, mechanism parameters and Service User capacity allocation formula clearly defined.

+Alert Management

+The following parameters and tables set out the Alert Management Mechanism.

-Parameter Values
+Alert Management Mechanism Parameter Values

 There are eleven parameters that control the Alert Management Mechanism.
 Each parameter can be configured.